 8:30 a.m. – 4:30 p.m.

-Transportation departs from Four Points By Sheraton London
+Transportation departs from Four Points By Sheraton London, please meet in the main hotel lobby.

 London City Limits: Wind, Innovation & Legacy (Bus 1)